TheParraLab/MRI_preprocessing/README.md

 ## Features

-- Displays an interactive webserver for easy control and monitoring of the preprocessing process
+- Displays an interactive webserver for easy control of the preprocessing process
 - Takes in raw DICOM directory, analyzes its contents, and produces model inputs with little to no manual intervention
+- DICOM headers will be scaned and parsed during processing, a full list of necessary DICOM attributes will be provided in this README at a future date.
 ---

 ## Installation